3990 Fifth Avenue

 - Access to daily delivery of the Post-gazette, USA today and The Pitt News in select Residence Hall common areas accessible to all students

-Holland Hall is part of the Schenley Quadrangle.The hall is divided into two wings—North and South—and houses 600 mostly first-year women in single, double, triple, and quad accommodations.
+Holland Hall is part of the Schenley Quadrangle.The hall is divided into two wings—North and South—and houses 600 mostly first-year men and women in single, double, triple, and quad accommodations.
 There is a kitchenette on each floor as well as communal bathrooms and showers.
 The penthouse features a lounge, study area, and laundry facilities.
 The University Book Center is on the ground floor of Holland Hall, accessible from either the Schenley Quadrangle or from Fifth Avenue.

 The Schenley Quadrangle Fitness Center is located in Brackenridge Hall and available to all Schenley Quadrangle residents